8 hours ago

 There’s a raft of makeup removing pads on the market now, here are the ones we love.

-These makeup remover pads won Silver in our awards this year LINK TO WINNERS and our editorial director Victoria is a convert to them.
+These makeup remover pads won Silver in 2020 Get The Gloss Beauty and Wellness Awards this year and our editorial director Victoria is a convert to them.
 They’re double-sided – the textured side helps to loosen makeup, oil and daily grime from the surface of the skin.
 Flip over to the fluffy side and the natural, superfine and antibacterial fibres grip and lift oil, makeup and impurities from deep within pores as you sweep across the skin.

 Lasting approximately 200 washes each, the pack of three ensures that you can keep your skin cleansed for up to ten months with no need for anything but water to work its magic.

-Face Halo’s original facial cleansing pad was the first one we tried and they’ve continued to be innovative with their latest launch, the Face Halo X. It’s been designed to replace cotton buds allowing us to precisely remove an errant eyeliner flick or smudged shadow.
+Face Halo’s original facial cleansing pad (loved by VB) was the first one we tried and they’ve continued to be innovative since that initial launch, introducing these precision removers, designed to replace cotton buds allowing us to precisely remove an errant eyeliner flick or smudged shadow.
 They slip onto the fingers to help you manoeuvre them and touch up your makeup.
-The original face halo is also available in black for removing heavy makeup that doesn’t show up on the snowy white fluff.
+The original Face Halo is also available in black for removing heavy makeup that doesn’t show up on the snowy white fluff.

 Great for getting into corners: Farm Girl by Sarah Jane The Saviour Sponge, £19.99 for two